Decidable equality for Empty

 Instances For

-Task priority.
-Tasks with higher priority will always be scheduled before ones with lower priority.
+Tasks with higher priority will always be scheduled before tasks with lower priority.
+Tasks with a

 Equations